 A determination of nonregulated status of ASR368 creeping bentgrass is not expected to change agricultural practices that may affect air quality.
 ASR368 creeping bentgrass has been shown to be compositionally, agronomically, and phenotypically equivalent to conventional creeping bentgrass with the exception of the glyphosate-resistance trait (Scotts and Monsanto, 2015a).
-Furthermore, Scotts and Monsanto have stated that they will not commercialize or further propagate ASR368 creeping bentgrass and will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and Monsanto, 2015a) so deregulation of ASR368 creeping bentgrass more the cultivation and management practices for conventional creeping bentgrass.
-Herbicides used to manage ASR368 creeping bentgrass would continue in accordance with the agreed management plan to minimize further distribution of ASR368 creeping bentgrass management into their routine weed management programs.
+Furthermore, Scotts and Monsanto have stated that they will not commercialize or further propagate ASR368 creeping bentgrass and will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and Monsanto, 2015a) so deregulation of ASR368 creeping bentgrass would not be expected to affect the total acres and range of conventional creeping bentgrass nor the cultivation and management practices for conventional creeping bentgrass.
+Herbicides used to manage ASR368 creeping bentgrass would continue in accordance with the agreed management plan to minimize further distribution of ASR368 creeping bentgrass, with growers and affected landowners being encouraged to integrate ASR368 creeping bentgrass management into their routine weed management programs.
 The potential impacts to air quality under the Preferred Alternative are, therefore, similar to the No Action Alternative.